SelfCareMap

 Why formaldehyde matters:

-• Formaldehyde is a known carcinogen (cancer-causing agent) according to the International Agency for Research on Cancer (IARC) and the U.S. National Toxicology Program.
+• Formaldehyde is a known carcinogen, which is a cancer-causing agent, according to the International Agency for Research on Cancer (IARC) and the U.S. National Toxicology Program.

-• When heated during the flat-ironing process, these chemicals can release formaldehyde gas into the air—posing inhalation risks to both clients and stylists.
+• When heated during the flat-ironing process, these chemicals can release formaldehyde gas into the air.
+This poses serious inhalation risks to both the clients sitting in the chair and the stylists who spend eight to ten hours a day in the salon environment.

-• Short-term exposure can cause eye, nose, and throat irritation, headaches, dizziness, and allergic reactions.
+• Short-term exposure can cause immediate physical distress.
+This includes eye, nose, and throat irritation, persistent headaches, dizziness, and acute allergic reactions on the scalp.

-• Long-term or repeated exposure increases health risks, especially for salon workers who perform these treatments frequently.
+• Long-term or repeated exposure increases chronic health risks.
+This is especially concerning for salon workers who may develop chronic respiratory issues or sensitivities due to frequent exposure.

-Some products labeled “formaldehyde-free” still contain chemicals that release formaldehyde when heated—meaning the risk isn’t eliminated, just disguised.
-The U.S. Occupational Safety and Health Administration (OSHA) and the FDA have issued warnings about misleading labeling in keratin treatments.
+Here is the catch: some products labeled as formaldehyde-free still contain chemicals that release formaldehyde when heated.
+This means the risk is not eliminated, just disguised through clever marketing.
+The U.S. Occupational Safety and Health Administration (OSHA) and the FDA have issued multiple warnings about misleading labeling in keratin treatments.

-In fact, the FDA has received numerous reports of adverse reactions linked to these treatments, including breathing problems, hair loss, and scalp irritation.
+In fact, the FDA has received numerous reports of adverse reactions linked to these treatments.
+These reports include severe breathing problems, unexpected hair loss, and chemical burns or scalp irritation.
+When the high heat of a flat iron meets these specific chemicals, a chemical reaction occurs that can be dangerous in a poorly ventilated room.

 ✅ So… Is It Safe for You?